In a disaster scenario that leads to economic collapse, medicines will be one of the most in-demand barter items.

 Plants for Parasite Infections

 Take the green husks of walnuts and dry them.
-Then they can be used to make a tea.
+Then, they can be used to make tea.
 The tea will taste disgusting, but it kills parasites.
 You will have to drink the stuff for about a week for this medicinal plant to be effective.

 Are you growing a medicinal survival garden?
-Let us know in the comments or join the discussion on Facebook.
+Let us know in the comments.